Savory With Soul

 Instructions

 • Rinse and gently scrub mushrooms.
-Gently remove stems, finely chop, and set aside.
+Gently remove stems, finely chop half of the stems, and set aside.

 • Heat skillet to medium.
 Add sausage, mushroom stems, onion, and pepper, chopping sausage into small pieces with spoon or spatula.

-• Saute 5-10 minutes or until onion is translucent and sausage is lightly browned.
+• Saute 10 minutes or until onion is translucent and sausage is lightly browned (stirring, chopping, and mashing sausage to combine with veggies).

-• Lower heat and add cream cheese in small spoonfuls, stirring in as cheese melts.
+• Lower heat and add cream cheese in small spoonfuls, mashing and stirring in as cheese melts.

 • When cheese is fully melted and blended in, remove from heat.

-• Top with parmesan cheese and parsley flakes and bake for 10-15 minutes or until browned, cheese is melty, and juice is flowing underneath mushrooms.
+• Top with parmesan cheese and parsley flakes, lightly salt, and bake for 30 minutes or until browned, cheese is melty, and juice is flowing underneath mushrooms.

 Nutrition